- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

 How JIT and Lean are Incorporated into Systems

 JIT and Lean consultants like using Japanese words.
 They like saying Sensei and Kopai.
-They like to talk about Toyota….as often as humanly possible.
+They want to talk about Toyota….as often as humanly possible.
 Lean has its rituals and, in this way, is quite similar to the Crossfit cult.

 I cover how to assign product location combinations to reorder points, min-max, etc.. based on a concept called forecastability.
 I have a forecastable/non-forecastable formula at the following this How to Understand Forecastable Unforecastable Formula.

-The matter is rather simple.
+The matter is relatively simple.

-- Some items can be reliably forecasted — and for those, it makes sense to use a forecast based supply planning method.
+- Some items can be reliably forecasted — and for those, it makes sense to use a forecast-based supply planning method.
 MRP is one of these available in the software.

 - For items that cannot be reliably forecasted, it makes sense to use consumption-based methods.

 All of this can be set up in supply planning systems.
-It does not require donning a kimono or learning Japanese or an APICS certification.
+It does not require donning a kimono or learning Japanese, or an APICS certification.
 It requires no colored belts of any kind.
 It is the application of basic inventory management knowledge.

-DDMRP proposes using MRP as a non-forecast based planning approach — which makes little sense.
+DDMRP proposes using MRP as a non-forecast-based planning approach — which makes little sense.